lynnfaraday/aresmush.com/_root/tutorials/code/troubleshooting-yaml.md

 ### Merge Errors

-The final 'common' error happens when you accidentally have two copies of the same configuration file.
-Say you've got `chargen.yml` and an emacs autosave file `#chargen.yml#` in your config folder.
-You'll get an error like:
+The final 'common' error happens when you accidentally have duplicate copies of the same configuration setting.

     Error reading YAML from chargen.yml# ... undefined method `merge_recursively' for "New Arrivals":String

-What's happening here is that the code loaded `#chargen.yml#` and created an entry for the `channels` config.
-Then it comes along and tries to read the regular `chargen.yml` and gets mixed up because the configuration already exists.
+This can happen in two ways:

+#### Rogue Config File

+Sometimes you accidentally end up with two copies of the same config file.
+This commonly happens with editor autosave files when editing on the command line.
+You'll end up with `chargen.yml` and an autospace file like `#chargen.yml` both in the config directory.

 Just remove the erroneous config file.

+#### Duplicate Config Options

+With complex config options, defining the same option in multiple files can cause this error too.
+Make sure you don't have that config option (New Arrivals in this example) defined twice in the chargen config.

 ## Weird Errors